 The integrated mic's recording quality is decent.
 Recorded speech should sound natural and be mostly free of distortion, though it may sound a little thin and muffled.

 The integrated mic's noise handling performance is middling.
 People on the other end of the line may have trouble understanding you, even in only moderately loud or crowded environments.

 These headphones have okay battery performance.
 With their noise cancelling feature turned on, they provide just under four hours of continuous playback time, which falls short of the advertised claim of five hours.
 According to the manufacturer, turning off their ANC system increases their battery life to eight hours, though we don't test for this.
 Their case should supply enough extra power for roughly three full charges, so they should have no trouble lasting you throughout a workday if you leave them in their case to charge every now and then.
 You can listen to content from only one bud while its counterpart charges, though this does mean that you lose access to some on-board controls.
-They're also equipped with an auto-off timer to help conserve battery life when not in use.
+Unlike the Mpow X6 Truly Wireless, they're also equipped with an auto-off timer to help conserve battery life when not in use.

 The TaoTronics SoundLiberty 94 don't have a companion app.

 The TaoTronics SoundLiberty 94 offer decent Bluetooth connectivity.
 They support Bluetooth 5.1, but not NFC or multi-device pairing, which isn't too surprising for near budget-friendly headphones.
 While they have fairly high latency on PCs, their latency on Android and iOS mobile devices is quite low, which is good if you want to watch a movie or stream videos from your phone.
 That said, apps and devices compensate differently for audio latency, so your real-world experience may vary.